 War Elephant - This is a combination of ferz, alfil, and dabbabah.
 It may move 1 square diagonally; or jump 2 squares either orthogonally or diagonally.
 It captures by landing directly on an opposing piece and ending its turn.
 This is a colorbound piece.

 Pawn - This is a shatranj-style pawn.
 It moves 1 square orthogonally forward.
 It captures 1 square diagonally forward.

 RulesThe object of the game is to checkmate the opposing king.
 Baring the opponent's king counts as a win, unless your king is bared on the very next move; then it's a draw.

 If you stalemate your opponent, you win.*

 There is no castling, initial double-step for pawns, or en passant.

 Pawns must promote when they reach the opponent's back rank.
 Promotion is to sliding general or any lost piece.
-A promoted colorbound piece may not be placed on the same color as the promoting player's remaining piece of that specific type.

 *Pritchard cites a rule variation that is not mentioned by all authors: A stalemated King may be transposed with one of its other pieces, as long as this does not result in check.
 If both players agree, this rule may be used.

 Piece Movement Diagram